top of page

 Film Simulation

-To match Fuji Classic Chrome, on the Sony I've used a custom Film Simulation and has been set at 3800 Kelvin and A7-G0.25 for the Color Filter.
+To match the RX100 VI colors to Fuji Classic Chrome, on the Sony I've used a custom Film Simulation and set the temperature values at 3800 Kelvin and A7-G0.25 for the Color Filter.
 This balances out colors and brings Sony very close to Fuji's look without any color grading skills needed, or hours spent post processing in your dark cave.
 I explain in more detail why and how later in this article.

 How to Color Match Your Images with in-camera Kelvin and Color Filter Settings